Cis17a/Car-Wash-Final/Pseudo Code README.md

 Cis17a Car Wash Final

 Pseudo Code

-This program will be user menu presented to the customer.
+//This program will be user menu presented to the customer.

 Customer will drive up to Car wash menu touch screen.

 Function call menu: menu option will ask customer if they would like a car wash.